Your Guide to Fraud Charges by Fraud Lawyers in Calgary

 Investigation of Fraud Charges in Calgary

-After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package”, to the Crown Prosecutor.
+After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package,” to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
-Once you retain one of our lawyers, we will assist you obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses in the Crown’s case, as well as any legal defences that may be available to you.
+Once you retain one of our lawyers, we will assist you in obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses of the Crown’s case, as well as any legal defences that may be available to you.

 Bail Process and Conditions for Fraud Charges in Calgary

 How do I get myself or a loved one out on bail for fraud charges in Calgary?